rbms-bsc/DCRMR/_pages/Ppdm/Date-of-distribution.md

 <a name="4.215.4.4">4.215.4.4</a> **Very long dates**.
 If the statement of the date on the preferred source of information is very long, generally transcribe it as it appears.

-<a name="4.215.4.5">4.215.4.5</a> *Optionally*, Substitute for it a formalized statement in square brackets.
+<a name="4.215.4.5">4.215.4.5</a> *Optionally*, substitute for it a formalized statement in square brackets.
 If the supplied date includes a day/month, use the sequence: day, month, year.
 Make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) concerning the source and the original form of the statement (see [4.216.8.2](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.8.2)).

 <a name="4.215.4.6">4.215.4.6</a> **Fictitious or incorrect dates**.
 If the date of distribution is known to be fictitious or incorrect, transcribe it as it appears and supply the actual date in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.8.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.8.3)).

-<a name="4.215.4.7">4.215.4.7</a> *Optionally*, Supply the actual date in square brackets.
+<a name="4.215.4.7">4.215.4.7</a> *Optionally*, supply the actual date in square brackets.
 If the reason for supplying the actual date is not apparent from the rest of the description, make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the source of the information (see [4.216.8.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.8.3)).

 >Example:
 >Date of distribution: <CITE>1689 [that is, 1690]</CITE>